Las Vegas girl killed in crash remembered for kindness, humor

 About 200 people had gathered outside of SoBe Ice Arena, at 2400 N. Rancho Drive in the northwest valley, to celebrate Monet’s life.
 On Friday night, Monet and her father, 42-year-old Mark Garcia, were on their way to meet Monet’s mother for dinner when a motorcyclist struck their car, killing the father and daughter.

 The Metropolitan Police Department has said the motorcyclist, 28-year-old Johnathan Smith, was speeding and “driving recklessly” on westbound Flamingo Road when he went to turn onto Duneville Street, near Jones Boulevard.
-Smith crossed in front of Mark Garcia’s Lexus, which overturned and caught fire.
+Smith crossed in front of Mark Garcia’s Lexus, which overturned and caught fire, police said.

 As of Tuesday afternoon, Monet and Mark Garcia had not been identified by the Clark County coroner’s office, but family spokeswoman Marisa Martin identified the two in an interview with the Review-Journal.